d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis-cnn.md

 # Text Sentiment Classification: Using Convolutional Neural Networks (textCNN)
 :label:`chapter_sentiment_cnn`

-In the "Convolutional Neural Networks" chapter, we explored how to process two-dimensional image data with two-dimensional convolutional neural networks.
+In :numref:`chapter_cnn`, we explored how to process two-dimensional image data with two-dimensional convolutional neural networks.
 In the previous language models and text classification tasks, we treated text data as a time series with only one dimension, and naturally, we used recurrent neural networks to process such data.
 In fact, we can also treat text as a one-dimensional image, so that we can use one-dimensional convolutional neural networks to capture associations between adjacent words.
-This section describes a groundbreaking approach to applying convolutional neural networks to text analysis: textCNN[1].
+This section describes a groundbreaking approach to applying convolutional neural networks to text analysis: textCNN :cite:`Kim.2014`.
 First, import the packages and modules required for the experiment.

 ```{.python .input  n=2}
 import d2l